Monitor hybrid table workloads

 , hybrid_table_requests_throttled_count

-time_issues FULL JOIN errors ON errors.interval_start_time = time_issues.interval_start_time
+FULL JOIN errors e ON e.interval_start_time = ts.interval_start_time

 ;